When does childhood end and adulthood begin?

 I always thought of the end of high school as marking the end of childhood.
 Society tells us we’re an adult when we turn 18, and I believed it.
-In retrospect, that seems so naive.
+In retrospect, that was so naive.

-I’m thinking back to those day-long drives through the Blue Ridge Mountains, to and from school in North Carolina, and from Maryland to Pittsburgh for holidays and visits with family, when I’d throw some stuff into a bag and round up people—my brother, my sister, friends, whoever—and load into someone’s car … when we all smoked and it didn’t matter—or drank or were high on something and it didn’t matter—and we all drank gas station coffee and bitched and laughed at each other and emoted so naturally and at times just stared out the windows in silence, with rap or bluegrass or electronica blaring on the stereo.
+I’m thinking back to those day-long drives through the Blue Ridge Mountains, to and from school in North Carolina, and from Maryland to Pittsburgh for holidays and visits with family, when I’d throw some stuff into a bag and round up people—my brother, my sister, friends, whoever—and load into someone’s car … when we all smoked and it didn’t matter—or drank or were high on something and it didn’t matter—and we all drank gas station coffee and bitched and laughed at each other and emoted so naturally and at times just stared out the windows in silence, with rap or bluegrass or electronica blaring on the stereo, before it was called EDM.
 Sheetz coffee was always free on Christmas and New Year’s, and that was a big deal.

 Moving out of childhood is so gradual, I didn’t even notice it happening.
 Eventually, I found myself not settling for anything, per se, but settling in—settling into myself—and reaching, in my 30s, the closest I’ve ever come to homeostasis.

 I used to equate those “larger than life” experiences to the fact that we are still having experiences for the first time up until about our mid-20s, and then we begin to settle into routine.
 But this is simply not true.
 It’s not like people reach age 25 and then suddenly stop having new experiences, so why do they feel so different from early life?
 Is it due to the way in which our brain develops?
 Can we measure our crossing into the threshold of adulthood through the changes in the architecture of our brains?